 Editor Joe Bini discusses how he helped craft a visually striking, subjective film by experimenting in the edit.
-This is the third feature in our Special Issue on You Were Never Really Here now available as an eBook.
+This is an excerpt from the ebook You Were Never Really Here: A Special Issue.
+Get your copy of the book here.

 At 90 minutes, You Were Never Really Here is pared down to the bare essentials: not a frame is out of place; every shot has a purpose.
 Editor Joe Bini intricately weaves together a dense tapestry of visual information, immersing us in the unravelling mind of hitman Joe (Joaquin Phoenix), creating both distress and suspense.